itsamrit/DSA/Binary Search/Readme.md

-1.Specify the target u are searching for all edge case if its inddex

-1.inclusive binary serc algo i,e if start or end are target then it has abilty to find them.
+🟢Inclusive binary serc algo i,e if start or end are target then it has abilty to find them.

-👉WE COMPARE MID WITH RIGHTMOST ELEMENT while serching pivot element in rotated sorted array.
-NO USE OF LEFT element.
+For that inclusivity,Specify the target u are searching for all edge case if its inddex i,e like

+if((mid==0 || nums[mid-1]<nums[mid]))   //define target for edge cases such that while writing else if & else we dont are sure its not mid i,e write mid-1 & mid+1

+else if() r=mid-1;

+else l = mid+1;

 👉while(left<=right) mid=(left+right)/2  =  left + (right-left)/2 [both are totally same in all cases][used for int overflow];